🌙

 Bryan Johnson

-In my research, I have come across one person who epitomizes the state of biohacking better than anyone else: Bryan Johnson.
+In my research, I have come across one person who shares many useful tips about biohacking: Bryan Johnson.
 He's a now-famous tech mogul who sold Venmo's parent company, Braintree, to PayPal in 2013, making hundreds of millions of dollars as a result.
-Now, he is leading a biohacking movement, which can best be described through its slogan, "Don't Die."
+Now, he is leading a popular biohacking movement, where he tries to solve the aging process with a team of doctors.

 Johnson, a former Mormon, has transitioned to a secular worldview that emphasizes a scientific approach to understanding the world.
 I share his appreciation for the scientific method, which shows that consciousness is linked to brain activity.

 As to the question of what happens after death, there is a simple answer to this too found in biology: we return to how we were before birth, which is a state of non-existence.
 I wish it wasn't this way, but it is the way our bodies work.
-These happen to be the factors driving Johnson in his quest to defeat death.
+These happen to be the factors driving Johnson in his quest to drastically reverse bodily damage.
 His famous Blueprint Protocol, which involves a strict bedtime, diet, exercise and supplement routine, is not for most, but you can still take in aspects of it to form your own protocol.

 Nick Szabo and extropy